healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/foodsaver/foodsaver-compact-vs-0160.md

 All components, including the heat bar and the foam seal around the vacuum channel, are well-made.

+However, the sealer's fit and finish leave room for improvement.
+When the lid is closed, noticeable gaps appear between it and the body of the sealer.
+Fortunately, this doesn't affect the sealing performance, but it does detract from the overall aesthetics and gives the impression of a less well-crafted device upon closer inspection.

 ### 10 - Control Panel

 <img src="https://cdn.healthykitchen101.com/reviews/images/vacuum-sealers/foodsaver-vs-0160-vacuum-sealer-control-panel-clpchbp3e000vmm886zt416zq.jpg" alt="A close-up shot of the buttons and the indicator lights on the FoodSaver VS-0160" width="300px" height="200px">